Children & Youth Religious Education

-Children spend their Sunday morning with younger children in an enhanced Storytime in our Childcare space.
+Children spend their Sunday morning in our loft and activity-based Childcare space.

-Note: Our Fall registration for this offering at this time is too small to offer it every week though we plan for it.
+Note: Our Fall registration for this offering at this time is too small to offer it every week.
 Whenever three K-5th grade children are attend, we will offer this class.
-On other Sundays, see the Religious Educator for worship kits for the Sanctuary or if they wish, they can be included in Childcare.
+On other Sundays, see the Welcomers or the Religious Educator for worship kits for the Sanctuary or if they wish, they can be included in Childcare.